Sunday, 28 August 2011

 Fritters in Syrup: Lugmet El Qadi العوامــــــــــه او لقمت القاضي

 Lugmet El Qadi, literally "The Judge's Mouthful," is a fried dessert made in much of the Arab world, known by many names including Zalabia and Awammeh.
-They are basically Arabic doughnuts, only bitesize.
-Once placed in oil, the batter puffs up quickly into an irregular rounded shape, becoming crisp and golden.
+They are basically Arabic doughnuts, only bite-size.
+Once placed in oil, the batter puffs up into crisp golden balls.

 When done, they should be soft on the inside, crunchy on the outside.
 Before serving the fritters are doused in sugar syrup.
 To decorate, roll the fritters in confectioner's sugar, a blend of sugar and cinnamon, dessicated coconut, or ground pistachios.